 Next Comet Visible From Earth: How to See Comet Lemmon in October-November 2025

 Good news for astronomy enthusiasts!
-A comet that was first thought to be unremarkable is exceeding expectations and brightening day by day.
-In October–November 2025, Comet C/2025 A6 (Lemmon) may be visible in binoculars and, in the best case, to the unaided eye.
-Start tracking it tonight with the free Sky Tonight app, and use this guide to plan your observations of the next bright comet.
+There is a comet that is brightening day by day and may become visible to the unaided eye.
+In October-November 2025, watch Comet C/2025 A6 (Lemmon) glowing in the sky — use the free Sky Tonight app to track it tonight.
+This guide will help you plan your observations and prepare for capturing the next bright comet.

 Contents